Investment Platforms

 Government bonds are the lowest in risk.

-Bank bonds, like government bonds, are also considered low-risk.
-Although, just like a company, a bank can go bankrupt.
-If a bank is close to bankruptcy, a government can decide to dissolve any interest or loan payments in order to save it.
-This is called a bail-in and means you lose on your returns.
-However, this is not a common occurrence.
+Bank bonds, like government bonds, are also seen as low-risk.
+However, banks can still go bankrupt, just like companies.
+If a bank is close to failing, the government can choose to stop interest or loan payments to help save the bank.
+This is called a bail-in and means you lose part or all of your returns.
+Still, this does not happen often.

 Alternative bonds

-finding opportunities on the bond marketAside from these main types of bonds, there are alternative bonds.
-First of all, you can invest in convertible bonds which can be converted into shares.
-This has the benefit of receiving a fixed interest rate but also having the option to own a part of a company later on.
+finding opportunities on the bond marketAside from the main types of bonds, there are also alternative bonds.
+For example convertible bonds.
+These bonds can be changed into shares of a company.
+They give a fixed interest rate, but also give you the chance to become a part-owner of the company later on.

-These bond investments are most fruitful when the stock’s value exceeds that of the bond plus the remaining payments.
-The number of shares you can get is determined beforehand.
+This type of bond is most profitable when the stock price becomes higher than the value of the bond plus the remaining interest payments.
+The number of shares you can receive is set in advance.

 Perpetual bonds have no maturity date and can be seen as equity instead of debt.

-Perpetual bonds are another type of alternative bond investments, also known as consol bonds.
-This bond has no maturity date and can be seen as equity instead of debt.
-A perpetual bond provides interest payments forever, but will never be repaid.
-When investing in perpetual bonds, therefore, it is important that they are secure enough.
-This type of alternative bond can also be compared to dividend payments.
+Perpetual bonds are another type of alternative bond, also called consol bonds.
+These bonds have no maturity date and are more like equity than debt.
+A perpetual bond gives interest payments without an end date, but the loan itself is never paid back.
+That is why it is important to only invest in perpetual bonds that are financially strong.
+This type of bond is similar to receiving dividend payments.

 Open an account directly with eToro, a large European broker, or with Freedom24, which offers a range of one million stocks, ETFs and options.
 Investing involves risks.
 You can lose your investment.